 110, but they are

 105. We call this the "lost update problem".
 You cannot fix this with a transaction.
 In fact, if you think that wrapping

-    transfer_money in a transaction will help, you should re-read this article from the top.
+transfer_money in a transaction would help, you should re-read this article from the top.

 What you should do instead is to wrap critical code in a lock.
 The lock ensures only a single thread may access it at a single time:

-    def transfer_money(source_id, target_id, amount) Lock.acquire('money-transfer-lock') do source_account = Account.find(source_id) target_account = Account.find(target_id) source_account.balance -= amount target_account.balance += amount source_account.save! target_account.save! end end
+def transfer_money(source_id, target_id, amount) Account.with_advisory_lock('money-transfer-lock') do Account.transaction do source_account = Account.find(source_id) target_account = Account.find(target_id) source_account.balance -= amount target_account.balance += amount source_account.save! target_account.save! end end end

 'transfer-money-lock' in the example).
 Only a single thread can be inside the lock at any given time.
 All other threads will block on